ttocsneb/BlueWeather/docs/source/pluginApi.rst

             print("Everything works!")

 This is where the code for the plugin lives.
-We have defined two required functions for the :ref:`plugin` extension (:meth:`blueweather.plugins.base.Plugin.get_plugin_name`, and :meth:`blueweather.plugins.base.Plugin.get_plugin_description`) This simply gives information about our plugin to the user.
-Then from the :ref:`startup` extension, we implement :meth:`blueweather.plugins.base.Startup.on_startup` where we print to the console that everything is working.
+We have defined two required functions for the :class:`~blueweather.plugins.base.Plugin` extension (:meth:`~blueweather.plugins.base.Plugin.get_plugin_name`, and :meth:`~blueweather.plugins.base.Plugin.get_plugin_description`) This simply gives information about our plugin to the user.
+Then from the :class:`~blueweather.plugins.base.Startup` extension, we implement :meth:`~blueweather.plugins.base.Startup.on_startup` where we print to the console that everything is working.

 This is an exceedingly simple plugin, but it should be enough to get you started